 White Nights, Royal Palaces, Art Treasures & Caviar!

-Moscow, Medieval Towns of Russia’s Golden Ring, and St Petersburg: July 6-16 2018
+Moscow, Medieval Towns of the Golden Ring, and St Petersburg: July 2023 CANCELED

 Tour Russia in grand style!
 Explore Russia’s rich art, history, and culture.
 Discover the epic role of women in creating the grandeur of the Russian Empire.
 We begin in our journey in Moscow the capital of Russia.
 We’ll tour the Kremlin, Red Square, and St Basils Cathedral.
 Next to the Golden Ring of Russia to discover the beauty of countryside villages and towns, dating back to medieval times, with magnificent onion domed monasteries and charming wooden churches.
 Travel by train to St Petersburg.
 Visit the opulent summer palaces of Russian royalty.
-Enjoy a special, privately guided, pre-opening hours tour of the amazing Hermitage Museum, which was founded by Catherine the Great as her own personal haven.
+Enjoy a special, privately guided, pre-opening hours tour of the amazing Hermitage Museum, which was created by Catherine the Great as her own personal haven.

 Moscow, the modern capital of Russia: 3 nights